- How to measure internal temperature when roasting or cooking meat?

 - Bacteria such as salmonella could be found on the surface of a piece of meat, while there are practically sterile bacteriological conditions inside the piece.

-- There is no reason to advise against pink colored roast pork loin, tenderloin and sirloin / veal.
-Chops, medallions and cutlets cut from whole joints may also be red / pink inside.
+- There is no reason to advise against pink coloured roast pork loin, tenderloin and sirloin/veal.
+Chops, medallions and cutlets cut from whole joints may also be red/pink inside.

 4. Recommended internal temperatures: